albacoretuna/FarsiAlphabet-Android/README.md

 Please refer to the license file for additional information.

-# Contributors
+## Contributors

-This is a full list of contributors in alphabetical order.
+This is a full list of contributors in alphabetical order including their GitHub username.

 Michele Sama (@msama)
 Panteha Saeedi (@psaeedi)